-4. An up to date list of your medications including over the counter medications.
+- An up-to-date list of your medications including over-the-counter medications.

-5. If you prefer not to drive when your pupils are dilated, please bring a driver with you.
-We offer pupil dilation to all adults 20 years old or older every time they have a full eye exam.
+- If you prefer not to drive when your pupils are dilated, please bring a driver with you.
+We require all adults 20 years old or older to have their pupils dilated as part of their full eye exam.
 Please book your exam accordingly.

-7. If you would like computer or music glasses, measure the distance between the computer screen or musical instrument and your eyes.
+- If you would like a computer or music glasses, measure the distance between the computer screen or musical instrument and your eyes.

-8. If you are have a follow-up from a laser procedure with Dr. Ibrahim, please bring the card from Dr. Ibrahim’s office stating which procedure you had done, which eyes and the date of your procedure.
+- If you are having a follow-up from a laser procedure with Dr. Ibrahim, please bring the card from Dr. Ibrahim’s office stating which procedure you had done, which eyes, and the date of your procedure.

 For contact lens wearers:

-1. If you are a new patient to our office and wear contact lenses, bring in the contact lens packaging or boxes with contact lens brand, power and base curve (BC).
-If you ran out and do not know your contact lens prescription, call your previous office/optical and ask them to fax it to us at: (226) 738-0510.
+- If you are a new patient to our office and wear contact lenses, bring in the contact lens packaging or boxes with contact lens brand, power, and base curve (BC).
+If you run out and do not know your contact lens prescription, call your previous office/optical and ask them to fax it to us at (226) 738-0510.

-2. Wear your contact lenses to your eye exam.
-Ideally you should have your contact lenses in your eyes for at least 2 hours before arriving for your exam.
+- Wear your contact lenses for your eye exam.
+Ideally, you should have your contact lenses in your eyes for at least 2 hours before arriving for your exam.
 If you have run out of contact lenses, call the office and we will provide you with a pair of trial contact lenses to wear to your eye exam.

-3. Also bring your contact lens case, solution and a pair of glasses to wear if you do not put your contact lenses back in after your exam.
+- Also bring your contact lens case, solution, and a pair of glasses to wear if you do not put your contact lenses back in after your exam.

-2. Please remember to “Like” us on Facebook so that you can keep up to date with important events at our office such as weather and hydro outage related office closings, or promotions like our Annual Frame Shows.
+- Please remember to “Like” us on Facebook so that you can keep up to date with important events at our offices such as weather and hydro outage-related office closings, or promotions like our Annual Frame Shows.